celery/celery/docs/userguide/workers.rst

 :setting:`task_queues` setting (which if not specified defaults to the queue named ``celery``).

-You can specify what queues to consume from at startup, by giving a comma separated list of queues to the :option:`-Q <celery worker -Q>` option:
+You can specify what queues to consume from at start-up, by giving a comma separated list of queues to the :option:`-Q <celery worker -Q>` option:

 .. code-block:: console